-Israeli Vs. Jewish: Realigning Identities
+Israeli versus Jewish: Realigning Identities

-The second junction outlining the rise of the struggle over collective identity as the key to understanding Israeli politics is the 2013 election.
-In this election for the first time Israeliness appears as a major issue challenging ‘tribal’ identities and parties.
-The identity axis moves from particular Jewish identity on the right to inclusive Israeliness on the center-left.
-While the newly formed Yesh Atid and the newcomers to Labor – Shafir and Shmuli, the leaders of the social protest – chose to put Israeliness as the key concept in their agenda, what was the strategy of the Likud?
-After all, coming from a national-liberal tradition, there was no problem for the ruling party to actually adopt the same discourse of Israeliness; however, this was not the route taken by Netanyahu.
-For the 2013 election Likud has joined with Israel Betenu to form Likud Betenu party, which chose not to produce a manifesto.
-It’s initial campaign slogan was: “Israel – Jewish and strong”.
+The 2013 elections were the second junction in the struggle over collective identity, a struggle that is key to understanding contemporary Israeli politics.
+For the first time, Israeliness appeared as a major issue, challenging “tribal” identities and parties.
+The identity axis shifted from a particularistic Jewish identity on the right to an inclusive Israeliness on the center-left.
+While the newly formed Yesh Atid party, along with the newcomers to Labor – Shafir and Shmuli, the leaders of the social protest – chose to put Israeliness as the key concept in their agenda, what was the Likud’s strategy?
+After all, coming from a nationalist-liberal tradition, there was no problem for the ruling party to actually adopt the same discourse of Israeliness.
+However, Netanyahu did not take this route.

+The Likud joined with Yisrael Beitenu to form the Likud-Beitenu list for the 2013 elections.
+The initial campaign slogan of the joint list, which chose not to publish a manifesto, was: “Israel – Jewish and strong.”
 No more Jewish and democratic.
-The consensus among Jewish Israelis since the declaration of independence – that Israel is both Jewish and Democratic, was forsaken in this election on the right.
-Democracy was sacrificed on the alter of Judaism.
-The main electoral threat to achieving a Likud victory came from the right parties, not the left and therefore Netanyahu chose a completely Jewish campaign.
+The longstanding consensus among Jewish Israelis, ever since the state’s Declaration of Independence, was that Israel is both Jewish and democratic.
+This consensus was abandoned by the right in the 2013 elections and democracy was sacrificed on the altar of Judaism.
+The main electoral threat to achieving a Likud victory came from the far-right parties, not from the left.
+Therefore, Netanyahu chose a purely Jewish campaign.
 The strength of Israel is in its Jewishness, which overrides its democraticness.
-Its ‘Jewish’ choice was prevalent in the media campaign: “Jewish values cannot be uprooted from the people of Israel as the people of Israel cannot be deported from the land of Israel.
-We are strong and resolved to maintain here a Jewish state now and forever” (Netanyahu, 2013).
-The Wailing Wall is at the background and Netanyahu concludes: ‘We are proud of the Jewish people.
+The Likud-Beitenu’s decision to focus on Jewishness was conspicuous in its media campaign: “Jewish values cannot be uprooted from the people of Israel as the people of Israel cannot be expelled from the Land of Israel.
+We are strong and resolved to maintain here a Jewish state, now and forever” (Netanyahu, 2013).
+With the Western Wall in the background, Netanyahu concluded: “We are proud of the Jewish people.
 We are proud of the Jewish state.
-We are proud in our tradition”.
-He thus twists the Likud discourse from national-liberal discourse to Jewish-religious one.
-He also portraits himself as the leader of the Jewish people.
+We take pride in our tradition.”
+He thus turned the Likud discourse from the national-liberal to the Jewish-religious.
+He also portrayed himself as the leader of the Jewish people.